NDAR/nda_aws_token_generator/README.md

 ### Requirements

-- Python 3 (all modules used are in standard library)
+All modules used are in standard library for python2 and python3.

 ### Example Usage